Welcome to ITEAplus, the Individualized Training and Education in Acupressure.

 Here is the interesting history undertaken by the CAIRR Neuroscience Laboratory at the University of Colorado Boulder about this ancient healing art.

-For over a decade, the CAIRR Neuroscience Laboratory in The Psychology and Neuroscience Department at the University of Colorado Boulder has conducted a series of clinical research studies about the efficacy of acupressure for stress, cardiovascular function in stroke survivors, and mild traumatic brain injury in both civilian and veteran populations.
+Since 2002, the CAIRR Neuroscience Laboratory in The Psychology and Neuroscience Department at the University of Colorado Boulder has conducted a series of clinical research studies about the efficacy of acupressure for stress, cardiovascular function in stroke survivors, and mild traumatic brain injury in both civilian and veteran populations.
 From these, not only has a body of work emerged, but also a manualized version of training and education in acupressure1 which provides the foundation of the ITEAplus web-based platform you see here today.

 The findings in the placebo-controlled clinical trial for stroke indicated that the acupressure enhanced the relaxation response, and tended to increase the skin surface temperature in the paralyzed forearm.
 These findings suggest that the treatment has a regulating effect on certain autonomic nervous system functions.
 In addition, reports from the stroke participants’ journals showed a tendency towards a greater amount of time spent in physical activity per week.